Tuesday, December 23, 2008

 The first surprise came as we drove into the car park at Loc Envel, the smallest village in Cotes d’Armor boasting a population of just seventy.
 We expected to be two of just half a dozen brave or foolish souls who would even contemplate an afternoon’s country walking in such appalling weather.
 However, we were just two of twenty four enthusiastic walkers and four dogs.
 What’s more, the sun was shining!

-first interesting pause - the Chateau de Coat Noz (Wood of the Night).
+We set off along a tree-lined footpath to our first interesting pause - the Chateau de Coat Noz (Wood of the Night).
 Built in the 19th century, this magnificent building, now derelict, gave the impression of being very much older.
 Wendy, a treasure chest of the most fascinating historical information, told us that the chateau was a gift from Sir Robert Mond, a nickel magnet, to his wife, a miller’s daughter from Belle-Isle-en-Terre.

 Lady Mond was evidently a ‘swinger’ of her time and loved to party.
 After a spell in Paris and a brief marriage, she returned and settled down here with Sir Robert.
 Looking at this lovely building, one can imagine the ‘Beautiful People’ draped around the ancient stone staircases, now entangled with brambles, sipping champagne and dancing the night away.
 Today, it was a huge flock of rooks that provided the ‘music’ and irridescent pigeons that looked down upon us from the glassless windows high above our heads.